5G Market Research: What are the top companies upto?

 - They started with launching XG-GPON/5G fixed/mobile strategy for Moscow joined with Moscow fixed network division MGTS (‘Moscow City Telephone Network’) for technological development in the country’s capital.

-- For the event, MTS joined with Nokia to launch a live 5G network trial and signed a collaborative strategic alliance.
-The alliance focuses on delivering a path for 5G technology, expanding on a variety of LTE technologies.
-The other goal is to deploy a 5G network at Russian football stadium during the world cup event.
+- For the 2018 FIFA world cup, MTS joined hands with Nokia to launch a live 5G network trial and signed a collaborative strategic alliance.
+The alliance focused on delivering a path for 5G technology, expanding on a variety of LTE technologies.
+The other goal was to deploy a 5G network at a Russian football stadium during the world cup event.

-- MTS also made an alliance with Ericsson for 5G and IoT upgrades.
-The deal includes hardware, software, and types of equipment for 5G NR, Ericsson’s Radio system and the core network, and User Data Consolidation.
+- MTS also allianced with Ericsson for 5G and IoT upgrades.
+The deal includes hardware, software, and equipment for 5G NR, Ericsson’s Radio system, core network, and User Data Consolidation.
 The total value of this deal is expected to surpass €400M.

-- MTS has also teamed up with Samsung and signed a MoU to explore and improve 5G networks including Carrier Aggregation, MIMO, LTE Broadcast (eMBMS), and Multi-path TCP (MPTCP) technologies.
+- MTS also teamed up with Samsung and signed an MoU to explore and improve 5G networks including Carrier Aggregation, MIMO, LTE Broadcast (eMBMS), and Multi-path TCP (MPTCP) technologies.

 The collaboration would also help MST get better at NB-IoT and LTE-Machine technologies as Samsung is an advanced developer of IoT.
 As a part of this newly signed MoU, these companies will conduct multiple tests on these technologies to improve the speed of data communication.

 AT&T claimed that it will be the first company to provide 5G services in the US.
 For achieving this feat, they deployed gigabit 5G connection in three cities: Waco, TX, Kalamazoo, MI, and South Bend, IN.